Directions to LRC

 spotters for any flying aircraft.
 The Club's records state, "The lookout location was on the hill northwest of the indoor

 range.
-A model T coupe body set on the ground with a cupola set on the roof heated with an oil burner."
+A model T coupe body installed on the ground with a spotting cupola set on the coupe's roof heated by an oil burner."
 Shortly after, the

-model T coupe was replaced by a 7 foot by 9 foot heated wooden structure for the spotters throughout the
+model T coupe was replaced by a 7 by 9 foot heated wooden structure which the aircraft spotters used through the duration of the World War 2.

 After World War II in Fall of 1945, negotiations started by the LRC to lease the 200 yard range